MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

  > [!NOTE]
+ >
- > This component is not supported in Internet Explorer.
+ > - This component is not supported in Internet Explorer.
+ > - Find more information about canvas apps [here](/powerapps/maker/canvas-apps/getting-started).

 The business card reader component takes a photo or loads an image from the local device, and then scans it to find a business card.
 If it detects a business card, it extracts the information it finds.